-Through the Global Climate Change Initiative, USAID assistance emphasizes collaboration with central, district and local governments to address key climate change vulnerabilities and mainstream resilience-building measures into action plans.
-Working with its development partners, USAID conducts climate vulnerability assessments, and from these develops and implements adaptation strategies and plans.
-Activities include promoting flood- and drought-tolerant crops, supporting adaptive livelihood options and livestock and range management practices, and implementing sustainable agriculture practices that reduce risk from climate change such as agro-forestry, drip irrigation and contouring to reduce soil erosion and improve water retention.
-The planting of mango trees in coastal areas will improve income security and serve as flood protection.
-Water resource management is a critical component in light of climate change and agricultural expansion in the country.
-USAID collaborates with strategic partners to provide information for better decision-making on sustainable water use by supporting flow assessments in some of Tanzania’s most critical water basins.
+Under the Global Climate Change Initiative, USAID assistance emphasizes collaboration with central, district, and local governments to address key climate change vulnerabilities and incorporate resilience-building measures into action plans.
+Working with its development partners, USAID conducts climate vulnerability assessments in order to develop and implement adaptation strategies and plans.
+Activities include promoting flood- and drought-tolerant crops, adaptive livelihood options, livestock and range management practices, and sustainable agriculture practices that reduce risk from climate change.
+These methods include agroforestry, drip irrigation, and contour farming to reduce soil erosion and improve water retention.
+Water resource management is also a critical component in responding to climate change and agricultural expansion in Tanzania.
+As such, USAID collaborates with strategic partners to support flow assessments in some of Tanzania’s most critical water basins in order to provide information for better decision-making on sustainable water use.